Counting Finite Index Subrings of $\mathbb{Z}^n$: Introduction

-It was previously known that $f_n(p^e)$ is polynomial for $e \le 5$.
-The main result of this paper, Theorem \ref{Main_Theorem}, extends this to $e \le 8$.
-This provides some evidence for a positive answer to Questions \ref{zetaznuniform} and \ref{fnpolyq}.
-However, we see in the proof of Theorem \ref{Main_Theorem} how equations for varieties over finite fields play a role in our counting problem.
-More precisely, in the proof of Lemma \ref{lemma3211} we see a close relation to the variety $V$ in $5$-dimensional affine space over $\F_p$ defined by
+Proposition \ref{Liu_fn_prop} shows that for for fixed $n$ and $e\le 5,\ f_n(p^e)$ is a polynomial in $p$.
+Theorem \ref{Main_Theorem} extends this to $e \le 8$ and provides some evidence for a positive answer to Questions \ref{zetaznuniform} and \ref{fnpolyq}.
+We will see how the proof of Theorem \ref{Main_Theorem} involves counting $\F_p$-points on certain varieties.
+We will see that the variety $V$ in $5$-dimensional affine space over $\F_p$ defined by

-A computation in Magma shows that $V$ is is $2$-dimensional, with $7$ irreducible components, and suggests that $\#V(\F_p) = 7p^2 - 6p+6$.
+plays an important role in the proof of Lemma \ref{lemma3211}.
+A computation in Magma shows that $V$ is $2$-dimensional, with $7$ irreducible components, and suggests that $\#V(\F_p) = 7p^2 - 6p+6$.
 We verify this formula in the proof of Lemma \ref{lemma3211}.
 It is not difficult to imagine how for larger values of $e$, more complicated varieties may play a role in the formula for $f_n(p^e)$.